FERR0FLUID/FERR0FLUID/README.md

 i am not chronically online so there are some terms i do not understand. so if i don't understand half of your bio and it becomes obvious in conversation, do tell me. i like to people watch because it's interesting.

+i am also commonly tabbed out so if i take a while to respond, sorry! im more likely to notice if it's a whisper.

 these gifs and images are also funny to attach to your github pages LOL. if you recognize the cube uhh no you dont no you dont nuh uh... 👀